Zeynep-0/DSA210-Project/README.md

 # DSA210-Project
 ## Data Set
-I will use **my photo gallery** as my dataset.
-I will get the photos from my [Google Photos](https://photos.google.com/) account.
-If needed I may also get it directly from my phone's memory.
-Google photos gives time and location metadata.
+I used **my photo gallery** as my dataset.
+I got the photos from my [Google Photos](https://photos.google.com/) account.
+I also got some of them directly from my phone's memory.

 ## Project Idea
 I will analyze the **color palette** and **frequency** of the photos taken each month through the years.
 I'm also planning to include location information if I can get enough photos's location data.